ivoa/vo-dml/tools/ReadMe.md

 there should be 3 tasks

 * vodmlValidate - runs validation on the models.
 * vodmlDoc - generate standard documentation.
+This will produce a model diagram, latex and html formatted documentation
 * vodmlGenerateJava - generate java classes.
 See [generated code guide](JavaCodeGeneration.md) for details of how to use the generated java code.

 The generated Java code depends on the VO-DML java runtime library, which the plugin will automatically add to the